Fack ju Göhte: Casting

 The role of Zeki Müller was written by Bora Dağtekin for Elyas M'Barek.
 M'Barek and Dağtekin had previously worked together on the television series Schulmädchen, Doctor's Diary, Türkisch für Anfänger and its film adaptation.
 Producer Lena Schömann praised M'Barek for his 'unbelievable discipline', as the actor had worked out five times a week with a personal trainer, losing eight kilos, months before filming began.
 M'Barek had just trained his upper body for Türkisch für Anfänger.

 The main female role was played by Grimme Award winner Karoline Herfurth, who after Mädchen, Mädchen and its 2004 sequel was only seen rarely in comedies.
 Schömann gave his reasons for Herfurth's choice, stating that she 'has a fantastic instinct for comedy and timing'.
 The role of school principal went to Katja Riemann, who had just made a guest-appearance in the film of the series Türkisch für Anfänger.

 A student role was given to Max von der Groeben, who received a 'best young actor' award at the presentation of the 2013 Goldenen Kamera.
 Jella Haase, who appears as Chantal, had previously been awarded the Studio Hamburg Nachwuchspreis (Studio Hamburg Young Performer's Award) and the Günter-Strack-Fernsehpreis (Günter Strack Television Prize) for best actress.

 Filming

 Filming took place mainly in Munich and Berlin.
 The Lise-Meitner-Gymnasium in Unterhaching served as the backdrop of the Goethe-Gesamtschule in the film.
 The school had been used before in films, such as Schule, Die Wolke, and the ZDF television series Klimawechsel.
-Filming in Berlin was done, among other places, on the Kurfürstendamm and in an apartment block area in Berlin-Neukölln.
+Filming in Berlin was done, among other places, on the Kurfürstendamm and in an apartment block area in Neukölln.
 Also, the swimming pool scenes were shot in Berlin.
 The prison scenes were shot in a former East German prison in Keibelstraße in Berlin.

 Filming commenced on 28 April 2013 and lasted for forty-one days.